turnerlabs/cstore/README.md

 # README

 The cStore CLI provides commands to push config files `$ cstore push {{FILE}}` to remote [storage](docs/STORES.md).
-The pushed files are replaced by a catalog file, `cstore.yml`, that understands resource needs, storage solution, file encryption, and other details making restoration locally or by a resource including lambda functions, docker containers, ec2 instances as simple as `$ cstore pull {{FILE}}`.
+The pushed files are replaced by a catalog file, `cstore.yml`, that understands resource needs, storage solution, file encryption, and other details making restoration locally or by a resource including lambda functions, docker containers, ec2 instances as simple as `$ cstore pull -t dev`.

 `*.env` and `*.json` files are special file types whose contents can be parameterized with secret tokens, encrypted, and stored separately from the configuration.